stared/qg-hiring/README.md

 We believe that creativity needs honesty, openness, and kindness.
 We are open to adjustments for your needs (e.g. education, parenting, health, lifestyle etc).
 We do our best to make this project inclusive.
 Our default communication tool is Basecamp and we do like synchronous communication.

 Some other team members are: [Piotr Migdał, Klem Jankiewicz, Philippe Cochin and Chiara Decaroli](https://medium.com/quantum-photons/https-medium-com-quantum-photons-meet-the-team-37d4f7fcbdd9).
+The [general vision stays the same](https://medium.com/quantum-photons/there-will-be-the-next-quantum-game-with-photons-276568d63613).